I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_peer_info.md

 This member has a value of zero if the peer is not associated.

-`UnicastCipherAlgo`

-The unicast cipher algorithm that the 802.11 station resolved with the peer station during the
-     association operation.
-For more information about the data type for the
-     <b>UnicastCipherAlgo</b> member, see
-     <a href="..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md">DOT11_CIPHER_ALGORITHM</a>.

-This member is not defined if the peer is not associated.

 `usAssociationID`

 A USHORT value that specifies the 802.11 Association ID field from the association or